Organized 27 October 1943 - Incorporated 17 October 1944 - Amended & Restated 26 April 2008

 Elinor Billington wife of John Billington

 Dorothy (May) Bradford

 Mrs. James Chilton name uncertain, possibly Susanna Furner

 Elizabeth (Fisher) Hopkins wife of Stephen Hopkins

 Joan (Hurst) Rogers Tilley wife of John Tilley, widow of Thomas Rogers, not the Mayflower passenger

-Susanna White wife of William White, later became Susanna Winslow, wife of Edward Winslow
+Susanna (Jackson) White wife of William White, later became Susanna Winslow, wife of Edward Winslow

 Note: Mrs. Alice Mullins is not qualified as she is not proved to be Priscilla's mother